jessicarush/python-notes/flask_jinja_notes.md

 </div>
 ```

-the source code will look like:
+the source code will not look like what we want:

 ```html
 <script type="text/javascript">